run-house/runhouse/docs/overview/overview.rst

 Data
 ~~~~
-The :ref:`Folders`, :ref:`Tables`, and :ref:`Blob` APIs provide a simple interface for storing, recalling, and moving data between the
+The :ref:`Folder`, :ref:`Table`, and :ref:`Blob` APIs provide a simple interface for storing, recalling, and moving data between the
 user's laptop, remote compute, cloud storage, and specialized storage (e.g. data warehouses).
 They provide least-common-denominator APIs across providers, allowing users to easily specify the actions they want
 to take on the data without needed to dig into provider-specific APIs.